-Go figure, smack in the middle of the Los Angeles' financial district you will find the La Brea Tar Pits.
+The La Brea Tar Pits are located smack in the middle of the Los Angeles' financial district.
 With all the things to do in California this unusual sight could easily be overlooked.

 Before our modern excavation efforts, it was thought that these bones were the bones of unlucky cattle.
 However, opinions changed when UC Berkeley began the first scientific excavations in 1901.
 This got peoples' attention back in the early 20th century.